iip-ecosphere/platform/platform/documentation/INSTALL.md

 We recommend a full installation from scratch using the installation package.
 You can obtain the actual platform install package for [Windows](https://projects.sse.uni-hildesheim.de/oktoflow/install.zip) and for [Linux](https://projects.sse.uni-hildesheim.de/oktoflow/install.tar.gz).

-Unpack the installation package, e.g., on Linux
+Create a directory, copy the installation package into that directory and unpack the installation package, e.g., on Linux

     tar xzvf install.tar.gz